Curvature Invariants for Lorentzian Traversable Wormholes: Method to Compute the Invariants

-The indices may be raised and lowered respectively by applying the metric or the inverse metric, $g^{ij}$.
-Several invariants require the dual of the Weyl tensor: $C^*_{ijkl}\equiv\frac{1}{2}\epsilon_{ijmn}C^{mn}_{kl}$ where $\epsilon_{ijmn}$ is the Levi-Civita tensor density.
 The formalism to compute the tensors for thin-shell wormholes is outlined in \cite{6}.
-Two copies of Minkowski flat space on either side of the wormhole's throat are assumed, identical regions from each space are removed, and then separate regions along the boundary are identified.
+In brief, two copies of Minkowski flat space on either side of the wormhole's throat are assumed, identical regions from each space are removed, and then separate regions along the boundary are identified.
 This formalism leads to a well-behaved wormhole, with the throat being located at the identical boundary between the separate regions.
 In this formalism, the metric is modified to be: where $g^\pm_{ij}$ is the metric on the respective sides, $\mathit{\Theta}\left(\eta(x)\right)$ is the Heaviside-step function and $\eta(x)$ is the outward pointing normal from the wormhole’s throat.
 The radius of the wormhole’s throat is located at the point the regions overlap, $x=a$ (that $x\geq a$ is important to note in regards to analyzing divergences).
-This formalism requires the second fundamental form $K_{\mu\nu}^{\pm}$ for the analysis at the throat:
+This formalism requires the second fundamental form $K_{\mu\nu}^{\pm}$ for the analysis at the throat to be:

 where $R_1$ and $R_2$ are the radii of curvature of the wormhole on either side.
 The thin-shell formalism modifies the Riemann tensor to become: